LucasLobo/aggregator/README.md

 means that in a real-world scenario we would be idle for that time.
 We could pre-configure a maximum threshold of waiting time to starting processing the next time-bucket (e.g., if we have two events one hour apart, we would be waiting for 60 minutes and then process 60 time-buckets at once.
-If we add a threshold of 3 minutes, we could process time-bucket of minute 1 at minute 4, minute 2 at minute 5, etc, instead of waiting another 60 minutes).
+If we add a threshold of 3 minutes, we could process time-bucket of minute 1 at minute 4, minute 2 at minute 5, etc., instead of waiting another 60 minutes).
 A4.2: Additionally, since we read from the file one-by-one and write to the file one-by-one, we lose some time for each fetch and each store.
 We could put the fetch and store processes in separate go-routines and run them concurrently to save some IO time.

 **Q5: What could you have done to make this even better?**
-A4: There are a couple of things that could have been done to improve this solution, which I thought about but did not due to a lack of time:
+A5: There are a couple of things that could have been done to improve this solution, which I thought about but did not due to a lack of time:
+- Emit output events to AWS SNS or similar.
 - Adding e2e/integration tests to ensure that the file reading and writing work as well as the algorithm itself.
 - Adding more unit tests.
 Including in other parts of the architecture (outside the business logic).